-Coconut cherry ricotta bread that is moist and tender, very easy to make, loaded with sweet cherries and topped with a lemon glaze.
+Ricotta Bread is moist and tender, very easy to make, and loaded with sweet cherries and topped with a lemon glaze.

-If you want to make a raspberry version, that will probably look adorably pink, make sure you use fresh raspberries, as the frozen ones will add way too much moisture.
+If you want to make a raspberry version, that will probably look adorably pink.
+Make sure you use fresh raspberries, because the frozen ones will add way too much moisture.
 If you want to use frozen cherries (like I did), or frozen blueberries, make sure you thaw them in advance and drain all the water.
 I left mine in a colander for a few hours and after that used paper towels to drain any leftover water excess.
 The ricotta bread is pretty moist, soft and tender by itself, so you don’t need the fruit to add much more moisture.

 - 1 cup sugar

 - 1 cup ricotta cheese

 - 2 1/2 cups flour (+ 1 tablespoon)